migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 ---

+2024-10-03 Thu:

+2024-10-02 Wed: [Promotion](https://x.com/harmonyprotocol/status/1841519885190643808) of the ONE Show Episode 11.
+Sync with Li discussing the metrics to track for Twitter & ONE Bot.
+Top metrics for Twitter include: Engagement, Impressions, Replies.
+Top 3 for ONE Bot include: Top command,

+2024-10-01 Tue: [Promotion](https://x.com/harmonyprotocol/status/1841241138659016918) of September 2024 Substack Post.
+Welcoming of Phillip to the team [via X](https://x.com/harmonyprotocol/status/1841235971385540782).
+Continuation of the [#cryptoisboring campaign](https://x.com/harmonyprotocol/status/1841234659260448921) with a thread explaining how we connect DNS to ENS.

-2024-09-30 Mon: Weekly [thread](https://x.com/harmonyprotocol/status/1840814400112115809?t=K9EXPFnktFDD1qgJFs7SnA&s=19) recap of the Harmony community on X. Publishing of September 2024: Kings & Quests Game to Launch, Human+AI Protocol in Singapore.
+2024-09-30 Mon: Weekly [thread](https://x.com/harmonyprotocol/status/1840814400112115809?t=K9EXPFnktFDD1qgJFs7SnA&s=19) recap of the Harmony community on X. [Publishing of September 2024: Kings & Quests Game to Launch, Human+AI Protocol in Singapore](https://blog.harmony.one/p/september-2024-kings-and-quests-game?r=1zilbf&utm_campaign=post&utm_medium=web).
 Continuation of the Kings and Quests marketing promotion, [tweeted lore](https://x.com/harmonyprotocol/status/1840819870604411313) about a game character.
-Continuation of the [#cryptoisboring campaign]().

 ---